API Compatibility Policy¶

 See the document of

-chainer.utils.experimental() how developers mark APIs as experimental
+chainer.utils.experimental() to know how developers mark APIs as experimental

 and how users enable or disable the warnings practically.